 Employers, workers, government, philanthropy and others can play an active role in shaping how technology is used, how jobs are designed, and what the future of work will be.
 How does technology affect job design?
 What can employers and businesses do to invest in technology and their workforce to improve business performance and increase employee retention and engagement?
 How can workers be engaged to help shape operations and how technology is developed and used?
 What can we learn from human-centered design?

 This is the first conversation in our three-part series, The Job Quality Choice: Opportunities and Challenges in Job Design.

-Tweet I’m excited to #talkopportunity with Ben Armstrong @workofthefuture, Lisa Dewey-Mattia @PANYNJ, @rebeccalilian0 @ideo, and @DanielleDigest @washingtonpost about job design during technological change.
-Join me July 27 for this @AspenJobQuality event.
+Tweet In this video, hear @AspenJobQuality #talkopportunity with Ben Armstrong @workofthefuture, Lisa Dewey-Mattia @PANYNJ, @rebeccalilian0 @ideo, and @DanielleDigest @washingtonpost about job design during technological change.

 Executive Director, Work of the Future Initiative, MIT @workofthefuture

 Ben Armstrong is the executive director of MIT’s Work of the Future Initiative and a research scientist at the MIT Industrial Performance Center.
 His research and teaching examine how workers, firms, and regions adapt to technological change.
 In his work, Ben has collaborated with governments, nonprofit organizations, and firms to understand how scholarship and education can be useful to practitioners and policymakers.
 Previously, he worked for Google Inc. and served on the board of an open-source hardware nonprofit.
 Ben received his doctorate from MIT.

 Director, Office of Continuous Improvement, Port Authority of New York and New Jersey @PANYNJ